pologrp/polo/docs/index.rst

 ..
-YAPOT documentation master file, created by sphinx-quickstart on Fri Feb  9 09:51:58 2018.
+PBOpt documentation master file, created by sphinx-quickstart on Fri Feb  9 09:51:58 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to YAPOT's documentation!
+Welcome to PBOpt's documentation!
 =================================

 .. toctree::